Spelt Carrot Cake with Lemon Cream Cheese Frosting

 This recipe for spelt carrot cake first appeared on the Culinary Jumble in March 2017.

-I think this is probably mainly due to my kids not being able to get their heads around both the fact that carrots make superb cakes, and that there is the obligatory cream cheese in the frosting.
+I love carrot cake, but this is the first time I’ve made one for the blog (in fact, it is actually years since I’ve made one at all).
+This is probably mainly due to my kids not being able to get their heads around both the fact that carrots make superb cakes, and that there is the obligatory cream cheese in the frosting.
 I know.
 Who are these kids?

 This spelt carrot cake is one I’ve made so many times.
 It was my eldest son’s first birthday cake, with a towering three layers.
 This is a more modest affair, and has a small (18cm/7cm) single layer.